VMashanov/crypto-pro-provider/README.md

 import CryptoProProvide from 'crypto-pro-provider';
 ```

-- First, you need select certificate.
+- First, you need to select certificate.
 For it use method `certificates`;

 ``` javascript
   CryptoProProvide.certificates()